 If you represent a department wishing to nominate a student, you can do so by completing this on-line nomination form.

-The recipients of this award are announced at the annual business meeting.
+The recipients of these awards are announced at the annual business meeting.

-Recipients of the 2014 awards, in alphabetical order:
+Recipients of the 2023 Awards, in alphabetical order:

 • Sara Landon, Kenyon College